Transport-for-the-North/caf.van/docs/source/start.rst

 ===========

 CAF.van is provided as a Python package and a command-line utility.
 The command-line utility can be used to run the complete caf.van process without using Python directly.
 This should be used for most use-cases.
-To interact directly with caf.van's underlying functionality, it can be imported and called directly from Python.
+To interact directly with caf.van's underlying functionality, it can be imported and called directly from Python, see :ref:`start:usage` for details.
- See :ref:`usage` for details.

 CAF.van can be installed from pip, conda-forge or **pipx (when using as a command-line utility).**

 Pip
 ---